japila-books/spark-structured-streaming-internals/docs/datasources/kafka/options.md

 Exactly one topic subscription strategy is allowed (that `KafkaSourceProvider` [validates](KafkaSourceProvider.md#validateGeneralOptions) before creating `KafkaSource`).

-## <span id="topic"> topic
+## <span id="topic"><span id="TOPIC_OPTION_KEY"> topic

-Optional topic name to use for writing a streaming query
+Optional topic name to use for writing the result of a streaming query to

 Default: `(empty)`

-Unless defined, Kafka data source uses the topic names as defined in the `topic` field in the incoming data.
+Unless defined, Kafka data source uses the topic names as defined in the `topic` field in the dataset